michalroots/michalroots.github.io/_posts/2024-10-03-wizard-at-the-gathering.md

 If you want to follow my journey I invite you to read my [Moonly Reviews](https://michalkorzonek.substack.com/){:target="_blank"}, peak into my [microblog on telegram](https://t.me/sailorwizard){:target="_blank"}, or interact with me on [twitter](https://twitter.com/michalkorzonek){:target="_blank"}.
 And if you want a catalysing boost, then may it be known that [this Wizard offers support](/){:target="_blank"}.

-Wishing you a delightful day and, in the words of Wiktor of the Gathering of Tribes:
+Wishing you a delightful day and, in the words of [Victor](https://pt.linkedin.com/in/vvorski) of the Gathering of Tribes:

 Thank you for everything you do!